bassosimone/buresu/cmd/buresu/internal/run/README.txt

 2. *parser*: takes the tokens as input and emits an abstract syntax tree, or AST, which you can see by using `--emit ast`.

+3. *typechecker*: takes the AST as input and checks for type errors, which you can enable by using `-X typechecker` or `--feature typechecker`.

-3. *interpreter*: takes the AST as input and executes the program.
+4. *interpreter*: takes the AST as input and executes the program.

 We support the following flags:

     -E, --emit
             Emit specific output (tokens, ast).

+    -X, --feature <feature>
+            Enable experimental features (e.g., typechecker).
+Can be used multiple times.

     -h, --help
             Show this help message and exit.